jlevy/kmd/kmd/docs/markdown/topics/b4_faq.md

 See also: `What are the most important Kmd commands?`

-### How does Kmd accept both shell and assistant requests to the LLM with natural langauge?
+### How does Kmd accept both shell and assistant requests to the LLM with natural language?

 By default, if a command is valid shell or Python, Kmd will treat it as a shell command, using Xonsh's conventions.